IIIF/cookbook-recipes/recipe/0040-image-rotation-service/index.md

 ## Example

 For this recipe, we conveniently had a work on hand that had a page whose text direction was oriented perpendicularly to the facing page.
 For simplicity's sake, we are using the page in isolation.
-Because no viewers currently support rotation. we have included here a picture of the page in its original orientation followed by a picture of the page oriented according to the manifests' declarations for rotation.
+Because no viewers currently support rotation, we have included here a picture of the page in its original orientation followed by a picture of the page oriented according to the manifests' declarations for rotation.

 Image of a codex page in its original orientation when reading conventionally: